darkwyld/SimpleESI/REFERENCE.md

 $esi->get($var, 'universe/types/1230/');
 ```

 When instead of a string an array `$values` is being passed, then a third argument will be taken as the `$request`-pattern and the values of the array `$values` will be used to create multiple requests by substituting these each with the `~`-character in the `$request`-pattern.
-The responses are assigned as an array, where each value of the `$v``alues`-array becomes the key to the corresponding response.
+The responses are assigned as an array, where each value of the `$values`-array becomes the key to the corresponding response.
 For example:

 ```php
 $esi->get($var, [123, 456, 789], 'universe/types/~/');